 DISCUSSION

 This is a single-center study conducted retrospectively.
 The small sample size of a single-center could result in less generalizability.
 Unfortunately, assessing the presence of myocarditis was not possible due to the absence of data on serum markers and echocardiographic examination for most of our enrolled patients.
-This descriptive study aims only to report the incidence of ECG abnormalities and their relationship with conduction system disorders in COVID-19 mortality patients; to determine which conduction disorders are independently associated with mortalitycase-control or cohort studies are recommended.
+This descriptive study aims only to report the incidence of ECG abnormalities and their relationship with conduction system disorders in patients who died of COVID-19.
+To determine which conduction disorders are independently associated with mortality, case-control or cohort studies are recommended.

-Reviewing past literature, mounting evidence supports the association between influenza pneumonia and heart diseases, and it has been reported that influenza infections have been associated with a six-fold increased risk of acute MI[18,19].
+By reviewing previous literature, mounting evidence supports the association between influenza pneumonia and heart diseases, and it has been reported that influenza have been associated with a six-fold increased risk of acute MI[18,19].
 COVID-19 also directly and indirectly affects the cardiovascular system and the heart in particular[3].
 Previous studies have proved that COVID-19 augments the risk of cardiovascular complications, including dysrhythmias, both in the short and long term, and given that they are the most prevalent viral pneumonia at the time of writing this article, their complications impose a considerable burden on healthcare[20].
 This study discusses the prevalence of arrhythmias and conduction system disorders in patients with COVID-19.

-The mechanism responsible for the development of arrhythmias in COVID-19 has not been specified.
-However, potential reported triggers are as follows[21].
+The mechanism underlying the development of arrhythmias in COVID-19 has not been specified.
+However, potential triggers are as follows[21].
 First, electrolyte imbalance caused by COVID-19 symptoms such as diarrhea and complications such as acute kidney injury or severe sepsis is a notable cause[22].
 Second, SARS-CoV-2-induced myocardial injury due to the upregulation of angiotensin-converting enzyme 2 (ACE2) receptor during viral invasion and severe hypoxia-induced myocyte necrosis are other potential causes of arrhythmias[23].
-Besides, acute myocardial infarction due to demand/supply imbalance and arterial thrombotic events secondary to hypercoagulable state can cause acute arrhythmias[24,25].
-In addition, stress and cytokine storm in relation to sepsis and high inflammatory state is another potential mechanism[21].
+In addition, acute myocardial infarction due to demand/supply imbalance and arterial thrombotic events secondary to hypercoagulable state can cause acute arrhythmias[24,25].
+Stress and cytokine storm in relation to sepsis and high inflammatory state is another potential mechanism[21].
 Moreover, prolonged QTc-induced malignant ventricular arrhythmias and channelopathies induced by off-label medical therapy and antiviral therapy could be introduced as direct triggers of arrhythmias[26].

-The most remarkable result to emerge from the data was the prevalence of advanced AVB in patients who died of COVID-19.
-This prevalence was not yet assessed in deceased COVID-19 patients; however, the reported range of prevalence of AVB in COVID-19 patients was from 3 to 12 percent in different articles[14,15].
+The most remarkable result acquired from the data was the prevalence of advanced AVB in patients who died of COVID-19.
+This prevalence was not yet assessed in deceased COVID-19 patients; however, the reported prevalence of AVB in COVID-19 patients ranged from 3 to 12% in different studies[14,15].
 All types of AVBs were seen in 40 (9.3%) cases in our study.
 Among those with AVB, 12 (2.8%) cases suffered from 3rd degree complete heart block (CHB).
 CHB has been assumed to be a rare ECG feature of COVID-19, and this novel finding has only been reported in a few case studies[6,8,10].

 Another interesting result was the high prevalence of fragmented QRS, prominent J wave, and ST-T wave change.
 These parameters can be directly related to myocardial injury induced by SARS-CoV-2 infection.
-In addition, the high incidence of S1Q3T3 and LBBB in this study could indicate pulmonary involvement in COVID-19 mortality cases.
+In addition, the high incidence of S1Q3T3 and LBBB in this study could indicate pulmonary involvement in deceased COVID-19 cases.
 S1Q3T3 is a relatively specific pattern for pulmonary thromboembolism and a potential cause of death[27].